 - Perform uterine massage to stimulate contractions following delivery

-Begin fundal massage and educate patient on how to massage abdomen to stimulate contractions.
+Begin fundal massage and educate patients on how to massage the abdomen to stimulate contractions.
 These contractions may help stop bleeding.

 Continued, unrelieved pain may be due to hematomas or lacerations within the vagina

-- Place patient on bed rest with legs elevated
+- Place the patient on bed rest with legs elevated